Naimi–Trehel algorithm

-Naimi-Trehel algorithm is an algorithm for achieving mutual exclusion in a distributed system.
+The Naimi–Trehel algorithm is an algorithm for achieving mutual exclusion in a distributed system.

 Unlike Lamport's distributed mutual exclusion algorithm and its related version, this algorithm does not use logical clocks.

-This method requires only O(Log(number of processes in the network)) messages on average.
+This method requires only O(log(number of processes in the network)) messages on average.

 When a process invokes a critical section, it sends a request to a queue at a particular processor which is specified by a path built by the algorithm as it runs.